hringbauer/ancIBD/docs/Intro.rst

 `ancIBD - Screening for identity by descent segments in human ancient DNA <https://doi.org/10.1101/2023.03.08.531671>`_

-If you use ``ancIBD`` for your scientific work you can cite this article.
+You can cite this article if you use ``ancIBD`` for your scientific work.

 Contact
 **********

-If you have bug reports, suggestions, or any general comments please do not hesitate to reach out.
-We are happy to hear from you!
-Bug reports and user suggestions will help us to improve this software.
+If you have bug reports, suggestions, or any general comments please do not hesitate to reach out - we are happy to hear from you!
+Your suggestions will help us to improve this software.

-You can report bugs as an issue on the official  `github development page <https://github.com/hringbauer/ancIBD>`_
+You can report bugs as an issue on the official ``ancIBD`` `github development page <https://github.com/hringbauer/ancIBD>`_

-We are also happy to hear from you directly:
+We are also happy to hear from you per email:

 -harald_ringbauer AT eva mpg de
 -yilei_huang AT eva mpg de